RicoQ/ESXI-HomeLab/README.md

 ### Prerequisites:

-* A working server with vSphere ESXi 7 (standard liciense) --> see instructions for install
+* A working server with vSphere ESXi 6.5 or above (with a standard license)
-* A VM with a vCenter server installed (standerd liciense) --> see instructions for install
+* A VM with a vCenter server installed (with a standard license)
-* A small vm with SFTP enabled --> see instructions for install
+* An FTP server (or a way to retreave a file from a remote location using http or https)

 ###